Bosniaks against Serbia

 The petition was submitted to the Court on June 25, 2019.

-In the first place, the court examined the Government's objections that in this particular case there was an abuse of the right to an individual petition due to an incorrect presentation of the case law of the Misdemeanor Appellate Court, which the applicant attached to the submitted petition.
+In the first place, the court examined the Government's objections that in this particular case there was an abuse of the right to an individual petition due to an incorrect presentation of the case law of the Misdemeanor Appellate Court, which the applicant attached to the petition.
 The Court determined that the mentioned case occurred in the context of domestic proceedings, and not within the framework of communication with the Court, and assessed that this did not constitute abuse.

-The Government also stated that the applicant did not suffer significant damage and that for the same reason the application should be declared inadmissible, but the Court assessed that, regardless of the financial impact of the fine imposed on the applicant, the Government's objection cannot be accepted because the issue of access to the court in criminal cases things, by their nature, of particular importance in terms of the proper functioning and fairness of the criminal justice system of the given country.
+The Government also stated that the applicant did not suffer any significant damage and that for the same reason the application should be declared inadmissible, but the Court assessed that, regardless of the financial impact of the fine imposed on the applicant, the Government's objection cannot be accepted because the issue of access to the court in criminal cases things, by their nature, of particular importance in terms of the proper functioning and fairness of the criminal justice system of the given country.
 Hence, there is a question of general interest that cannot be considered trivial, or, accordingly, something that does not merit an examination of the merits.

 The court continued the examination regarding the merits and determined that the actions of the domestic courts represented excessive formalism in terms of limiting the applicant's right to access the court.